top of page

 June Hosta: Versatile, Easy to Mix, and Bright in Shade

 June is one of the best “workhorse” hostas for residential gardens.
 It doesn’t dominate the bed like Blue Angel, but it blends beautifully with shrubs, grasses, and other perennials.
-Its colour tends to feel lighter and fresher, which can lift a shady area and keep it from looking too dark.
+Its colour tends to feel lighter and fresher, which can lift a shady area and prevent it from looking too dark.

 Key differences (June):

-• Size: medium—flexible for mixed planting
+• Size: Medium—flexible for mixed planting.

-• Light: performs best in part shade; still reliable in shade
+• Light: Performs best in part shade; still reliable in shade.

-• Design role: a layering plant that ties different textures together
+• Design role: A layering plant that ties different textures together.

-• Pairing: excellent with ferns, coral bells, hydrangeas, yews/inkberry, and Japanese forest grass
+• Pairing: Excellent with ferns, coral bells, hydrangeas, yews/inkberry, and Japanese forest grass.

 Variegated Hosta ‘June’ foliage with layered heart-shaped leaves, showing blue-green margins and golden-yellow centers, creating a lush shade-garden groundcover.